braboj/the-great-wall/docs/analysis.md

   feet in height.
 Once a section reaches 30 feet, its crew is relieved.
 - After the crew is relieved, it can be reallocated to another section of the wall (relocate mode)

-## 3. Features

-- REST API to track the construction of the wall
-- Multi-processing to simulate the construction of the wall
-- Logging to track the progress of the construction
-- Configurable wall profiles and work crews

 ## 4. Requirements